bhauman/bhauman.github.com/drafts/inline-eval.md

 programmer has had the chance to use it.
 If you haven't, this is an opportunity to try it out.

-I've put together a simple editor with some example code so you can experience how it works.
+To this end I've coded up a simple editor with some examples so you can experience how it works.

-We will use `Control-r` to *RUN/EVALUATE* bits of code from inside the editor pane below.
+We will use `Control-r` to *RUN/EVALUATE* bits of code from inside the editor panes below.

 To see it in action, place your cursor immediately after the expression you want to evaluate in the editor below.
 Then, press `Control-r`−hold the `Control` key down while pressing the `r` key.

 For example, if you want to evaluate `(+ 1 2 3)`, position the cursor after the closing parenthesis `)` before pressing `Control-r`.

-We will be using `^r` as shorthand for `Control-r` from now on.
+_We will be using `^r` as shorthand for `Control-r` from now on._

 <div class="cljs-editor-new"><pre>1
 ;`-- Place cursor after 1 then hit ^r